 This will be a great help to the debtors chapter 13 trustees term as “house rich and cash poor.”
 This scenario happens when the only option for a debtor is to file for chapter 13 because they are often older, widowed, and retired with a home of modest value over $21,625.00.
 Without a chapter 13 they would lose their home.
 Now chapter 7 will be a real choice.

 In bankruptcy court it has always been possible to avoid a judicial lien to the extent that it impairs the homestead exemption.
 In Ohio that is a fairly small window.
 After March, 2013 just about any judicial lien will be subject to a motion to void it in bankruptcy court.
-The $125,000 to $250,000 homestead exemption seriously widens the playing field to file bankruptcy have judgment liens from your property.
+The increased homestead exemption seriously widens the playing field to file bankruptcy have judgment liens removed from your property.
 The new law, however, redefines a state tax lien as statutory, and not judicial.
-State tax liens will stay.
+State tax liens will stay for 15 years.

 The bottom line is that this law will encourage investment in Ohio.
 People who come here to build business do not have to fear forfeiting their residence if the investment turns sour.
 For the rest of us it will now be possible to eliminate credit card debt and not have to worry about losing a home we have been careful to pay for faithfully.

 It is now past the effective date of the new Ohio Homestead exemption. a very curious thing happened. the exemption was $125,000 for 4 whole days.
 On 4/1/13 the bi-annual cost of living adjustment was applied to the exemption statute.
 Ohio homestead exemptions increased another $7,900.
-It is now $132,900.
+It rose to $132,900.
+The cost of living adjustment continues to increase this exemption.
+On 4/1/17. the Ohio homestead exemption grew to $136,925 per titled owner.